 Long’s Drug Store

 Similar to the Phoenix, Long’s is a working pharmacy that also has a diner-style menu available for breakfast, lunch, and dinner.
-They’ve family-owned and serving the Bearden area since 1956.
-Their shakes are simple, and simply delicious.
+They’ve been family-owned and serving the Bearden area since 1956.
+Their shakes are simple and simply delicious.
 At Long’s, you’re part of the family!